jasongrimes/grimesit-mm/_pages/about.md

 (now the world’s largest network of professional translators and linguists) and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did it a long time.
-Eventually I went on my own again, and provide technical services to select clients, and conduct my own research and development.
+Eventually I went out on my own again, to provide technical services to select clients, and conduct original research and development.

 Though I have no employees, there is no such thing as a one man band, at least not in business or technology.